johnbarrierwilson/search-ui-documentation/documentation/references/faqs.md

 ---
-title: "Frequently Asked Questions"
+title: "Frequently Asked Questions 🔮"
 slug: "/faqs"
 ---

-## FAQ 🔮

 ### Where can I learn more?